RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Introduction

+To overcome the above issues, we develop a novel framework named RadarPLM (based on GPT2, an advanced open-source PLM).
+The proposed framework effectively bridges the gap between PLMs and radar target detection tasks with a lightweight adaptation module and a selective training strategy.
+First, we extract five sequence features from radar echo signals and patch them into multiple feature tokens.
+Subsequently, a radar target detector is built upon GPT2 and is fine-tuned through a lightweight adaptation module to efficiently align with the specific radar detection task.
+To mitigate overfitting, we design a preference-aware loss function, inspired by~\cite{mindermann2022prioritized}.
+By introducing a selective training strategy to dynamically adjust the learning weights of different feature patches according to their online-evaluated learning values.
+Finally, the binary classification head is trained to further improve detection performance.

+The main contributions are summarized as follows: \begin{enumerate} \item We introduce RadarPLM, an effective framework that adapts the GPT-2 model, an advanced open-source PLM to marine radar signal processing tasks.
+To the best of our knowledge, this is the first study to offer systematic validation that modern PLMs can be effectively utilized as strong initialization models for training and optimization on radar signal features. \item For fine-tuning, we develop a lightweight adaptation module and design a novel selective fine-tuning strategy, to reduce fine-tuning computational overhead and significantly mitigate the risk of model overfitting. \item Comprehensive experiments on widely used marine radar datasets demonstrate that RadarPLM delivers state-of-the-art detection performance, particularly under challenging low SCR conditions and in small-sample training scenarios.
+Moreover, the training overhead and inference speed of RadarPLM are similar to those compact baseline models, making it practical for real-world deployment. \end{enumerate}

+Our preliminary study~\cite{hu2024marine} initially demonstrated the promising prospects of PLM for radar signal prcocessing applications.
+In this paper, we further expand that work by introducing a lightweight adaptation module and selective training strategy for more robust and generalizable optimization, achieving better performance.

-The remainder of this paper is structured as follows.
-Section~\ref{RW} briefly summarizes the related work.
-Section~\ref{PM} presents the detailed operating procedure of the proposed RadarLLM.
-Section~\ref{E} introduces the experimental results and analysis.
-Section~\ref{C} concludes our work.
+The remainder of this paper is organized as follows.
+Section~\ref{RW} provides a brief overview of related work.
+Section~\ref{PM} details the operational framework of the proposed RadarPLM.
+Section~\ref{E} presents the experimental results along with in-depth analysis.
+Finally, Section~\ref{C} concludes the paper.